There are almost Eight billion people on the planet and this number is growing rapidly.

 Poor Contraceptive Use

-This issue is exacerbated in underdeveloped areas.
-A study by the World Health Organization (WHO) shows that this usage figure drops to 43% in countries that are blighted by issues like poverty, which leads to higher birth rates.
+A study by the World Health Organization (WHO) shows that contraceptive usage drops to 43% in countries that are blighted by issues like poverty, which leads to higher birth rates.

 Reduced Mortality Rates

 Improvement in medical technology has led to lower mortality rates for many serious diseases.